10 UNESCO Dive Sites to Explore Before You Die

 Looking for destinations to add to your scuba bucket list?
 Discover 10 incredible UNESCO dive sites that are protected as natural and cultural treasures.

 While there are hundreds of magical underwater destinations around the globe, a few have a special status as UNESCO World Heritage Sites.
-These are places that we are slowly ticking off our bucket lists and none have left us disappointed!
+These are places that we are slowly ticking off our scuba bucket list and so far, none have left us disappointed!

 After World War Two, UNESCO was founded to rebuild devastated schools, libraries and museums.
 As reconstruction progressed, the organisation expanded its mission – to safeguard humanity’s cultural and natural treasures, both above and below the water’s surface.

 For divers, exploring a UNESCO dive site is guaranteed to be an unforgettable experience.
-As you descend, you’ll understand why these exceptional marine realms deserve special protection so future generations can enjoy their wonders too.
+The moment you enter the water, it’s easy to understand why these places have earned international recognition and why protecting them is so important.

 Looking for eco-dive resort inspiration?
 Check out 13 of our favourite sustainable scuba stays around the globe.